dbohdan/recur/README.md

 - `attempt`: `int` — the number of the current attempt, starting at one.
   Combine with `--forever` to use the condition instead of the built-in attempt counter.
-- `attempt_since_reset`: `int` — the attempt number since exponential backoff was reset, starting at one.
+- `attempt_since_reset`: `int` — the attempt number since exponential and Fibonacci backoff were reset, starting at one.
 - `code`: `int | None` — the exit code of the last command.
   `code` is `None` when the command was not found.
 - `command_found`: `bool` — whether the last command was found.